StahlFerro/TridentFrame/README.md

 ### Available tools
 1. `renamer.py`
-    Name says it all, a simple tool for batch-renaming multiple images into files with incrementing sequence numbers.
+    Renames multiple images with incrementing sequence numbers, in the same folder it's executed.

 2.  `gifsplitter.py`
-    Splits an animated GIF into a directory of PNG frames
+    Splits an animated GIF into a directory of PNG frames.
+    Example:
+    ```
+    python3.7 gifsplitter.py sodis.gif
+    ```
+    The directory will be created in the same folder containing the gif

 3.  `gifcomposer.py`
-    Opposite of gifsplitter, creates an animated GIF out of a directory of PNG frames
+    Creates an animated GIF out of a directory of PNG frames.
+    Example:
+    ```
+    python3.7 gifcomposer.py animation/
+    ```
+    Where `animation` is the name of the directory containing the image frames.
+The resulting GIF will have its frames ordered from their names alphabetically.

 ### Built with
 *   [Click](http://click.palletsprojects.com/en/7.x/) : CLI interface